rubrikinc/rubrik-sdk-for-python/docs/_build/rubrik_cdm/getting_started.md

 # Quick Start Guide: Rubrik SDK for Python

-## Introduction to the Rubrik SDK for Python

-Rubrik’s API first architecture enables organizations to embrace and integrate Rubrik functionality into their existing automation processes.
-While Rubrik APIs can be consumed natively, companies are at various stages in their automation journey with different levels of automation knowledge on staff.
-The Rubrik Software Development Kit (SDK) for Python extends upon Python’s easy to understand programming language, transforming Rubrik functionality into easy to consume functions.
-This eliminates the need to understand how to consume raw Rubrik APIs with Python and extends upon one of Rubrik’s main design centers - simplicity.

 ## Authentication Mechanisms

 The Rubrik SDK for Python provides two mechanisms for supplying credentials to the `rubrik_cdm.Connect()` function.
 Credentials may be accessed through the use of environment variables or manually passed into the function as parameters.